tan-yong-sheng/gcp-big-data-project/setup_docs/Part 5 - Data Governance Layer.md

 Step 1: Enable Required APIs
 ----------------------------

-The commands are executed under the cloud shell terminal…
+The commands below (if any) are executed under the cloud shell terminal…

 ![](../images/Part%201%20-%20Data%20Ingestion%20Layer.jpg)